AA

 Plus, a separate waiver applies to flights to, through, or from Cairo (CAI) and Tel Aviv (TLV), covering passengers who bought tickets by February 27 and were scheduled to travel between February 28 and March 10.

-Tus Airways: On April 11, the airline announced it will resume its flights to Tel Aviv on April 14.
+Tus Airways: The airline has resumed its flights to Tel Aviv on April 14.

 TAP Air Portugal is canceling its flights to Tel Aviv until May 31 (inclusive).